Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

 1. Navigate to the '*iot_configs.h*' file

-1. In the *iot_configs.h* file, fill in your credentials.
+1. In the '*iot_configs.h*' file, fill in your credentials.

     - Add in your WiFi SSID and password.
     - Paste your IoT Hub device Hostname for the `IOT_CONFIG_IOTHUB_FQDN` variable.
 It should look something like: